EnigmaCurry/d.rymcg.tech/sftp/README.md

 You can also bypass the wizard by inputting the username on the command line:

 ```
+## This copies the key from your running ssh-agent
 make ssh-copy-id user=ryan
 ```

-To import keys other than your local agent's, you can exec directly into the container as root.
-Each user's authorized keyfile is named like `/etc/ssh/keys/${USER}_authorized_keys`.
-This file is normally locked and made immutable, and so you must first unlock the authorized_keys file to make it mutable:
+To import keys other than your local agent's, by copy and paste:

 ```
-## a) Make files mutable, and
-## b) Exec into the running sftp container as root, perform any changes, exit, and
-## c) Make files immutable again:
-make unlock-mutable-config shell lock-immutable-config

-## Inside the container, you can run ssh-import-id to import from github, etc:
-#ssh-import-id -o /etc/ssh/keys/ryan_authorized_keys gh:enigmacurry
+## This will prompt you to paste the a public key directly:
+make ssh-authorize-key user=ryan
 ```

 Once the public keys are installed, you can test logging into the